-This project aims to build a self driving rc car equipped with a Raspberry Pi 3 B+ running ROS and an Arduino MKR1000 to control the motor and the servo for steering.
+This project aims to build a self driving rc car equipped with a Raspberry Pi 3 B+ (use a Raspberry Pi 4 B for increased performance) running ROS and an Arduino MKR1000 to control the motor and the servo for steering.
 To find its way around it uses a camera.
 The project is split into four parts, to adress the following main components of the robot.

 - Arduino MKR1000 responsible for the low level control.

-- Raspbery Pi 3 B+ running ROS to perceive the environment and act accordingly.
+- Raspberry Pi 3 B+ or even better a Rapberry 4 B running ROS to perceive the environment and act accordingly.

 - The rc vehicle and its parts